 Monitoring for West Nile virus in Illinois includes laboratory tests for mosquito batches, dead crows, blue jays, robins and other perching birds, as well as testing sick horses and humans with West Nile virus-like symptoms.
-People who observe a sick or dying crow, blue jay, robin or other perching bird should contact their local health department, which will determine if the bird will be picked up for testing.
+People who see a sick or dying crow, blue jay, robin or other perching bird should contact their local health department, which will determine if the bird will be picked up for testing.

 West Nile virus is transmitted through the bite of a Culex pipiens mosquito, commonly called a house mosquito, that has picked up the virus by feeding on an infected bird.
 Common symptoms include fever, nausea, headache and muscle aches.
 Symptoms may last from a few days to a few weeks.
 However, four out of five people infected with West Nile virus will not show any symptoms.
-In rare cases, severe illness including meningitis or encephalitis, or even death, can occur.
+In rare cases, severe illness including meningitis, encephalitis, or even death, can occur.
 People older than 60 and individuals with weakened immune systems are at higher risk for severe illness from West Nile virus.

-The first West Nile virus positive result in 2017 was mosquitoes collected on May 23-24, 2017 in Madison County.
-Last year, 63 counties in Illinois reported a West Nile virus positive mosquito batch, bird and/or human case.
-For the 2017 season, IDPH reported 90 human cases (although human cases are underreported), including eight deaths.
+The first mosquitoes to test positive for West Nile virus in 2019 were collected on May 21, 2019 in Wayne, Illinois.
+Last year, 46 counties in Illinois reported a West Nile virus positive mosquito batch, bird and/or human case.
+IDPH reported 28 human cases (although human cases are underreported), including one death.